turingschool-examples/backend_mod_1_prework/README.md

 This command will open up your `bash_profile` in Atom so you can edit it.
 Copy the line `eval "$(rbenv init -)"` and paste it at the END of the `bash_profile` file, and save it.

-Check if you did this step correctly by switching back to your terminal and typing `cat ~/.bash_profile`.
+Check to see if you did this step correctly by switching back to your terminal and typing `cat ~/.bash_profile`.
 You should see `eval "$(rbenv init -)"` at the bottom of the output.

-Close your terminal and reopen it.
-This is a very important step since the bash profile is loaded each time a new terminal window is opened.
+After, *close your terminal and reopen it.* This is a very important step since the bash profile is loaded each time a new terminal window is opened.

-Now check to make sure rbenv was installed properly.
+Now, check to make sure rbenv was installed properly.
 In your terminal, type:

 ```
 $ rbenv versions